 Can I choose my suite-mates or a specific residence hall?

-No, unfortunately we cannot accommodate suite-mate requests or requests to be placed in a certain hall.
-Everyone may choose one roommate to room with before the Housing Portal closes on June 15 at 5PM PDT.
+No, unfortunately, we cannot accommodate suite-mate requests or requests to be placed in a certain hall.
+Everyone may choose one roommate to room with before the deadline of June 15.

 What if I can not access the portal?

 Please send an email to firstname.lastname@example.org with your name, CWID, and a description or screenshot of the error message you have received.
 We will respond to emails as quickly as possible in the order that they are received.
 You can also call us at 310-506-7586 during business hours.

 Please view our rates for our various living areas.

 Yes, all new and transfer students are required to live on campus per the University Residency Requirement.

 How do I select a meal plan?

 Meal plan requirements correspond with living areas, so you will not be able to select

 a meal plan until you are officially placed in housing.